qbead/qbeadWebsite/content/book/tilt.md

 only the gravity and acceleration along $x$, interpreting that value as a description of the tilt along that axis, and then lits a corresponding LED along the same axis as appropriate.
-The value is contained in the $SpinWheel.ax$ variable.
+The value is contained in the `SpinWheel.ax` variable.

 ```c++
 #include "SpinWearables.h"